-Discover more about our new learning and development strand, Compass: Emerging Maker Programme and the talent makers taking part in Spring 2019.
+Discover more about our new learning and development strand, COMPASS: Emerging Maker Programme and the talented makers taking part in Spring 2019.

 Location:All Across Scotland

 COMPASS is Craft Scotland’s brand new learning and development programme created specifically for makers.
 The inaugural COMPASS: Emerging Maker Programme runs from March to October 2019, with a dedicated cohort of makers in the early stages of their craft career.
 They are working through the programme together.

 COMPASS: Emerging Maker Programme offers a unique mix of active learning, mentoring and specialist advice.
 The programme will take a practical approach through a series of three one-day workshops, an immersive Five-day COMPASS Residential, one-to-one sessions, work critiques, and a follow-up True North Overnight Session.

 It will offer fundamental business skills and training to support craft businesses through the crucial early stages of development.
 Each maker will be matched with a mentor to provide tailored advice.

 COMPASS focuses on developing craft talent and equipping individuals with the necessary skills to create a sustainable craft career and business.
 We have created three strands to provide support for a wide range of craft careers; Next Generation, Emerging Maker and Established Maker.